 D Alternate Emission Standards Based on 2011 Model Year Engines.
 For model years 2014 through 2016, heavy-duty diesel engines may be certified to these alternate emission standards based on 2011 model year engines, if they are not part of an averaging set in which a balance of banked credits remain.
-These alternate standards are determined from the measured emission rate of the test engine of the applicable baseline 2011 engine family(ies) as described in the “California Exhaust Emission Standards and Test Procedures for 2004 and Subsequent Model Heavy-Duty Diesel-Engines and Vehicles,” as incorporated by reference in section (b).
+These alternate standards are determined from the measured emission rate of the test engine of the applicable baseline 2011 engine family(ies) as described in the “California Exhaust Emission Standards and Test Procedures for 2004 through 2026 Model Heavy-Duty Diesel-Engines and Vehicles,” as incorporated by reference in section (b).
 The alternate CO2 standard for light and medium heavy-duty vocational-certified engines is equal to the baseline 2011 emission rate multiplied by 0.975.
 The alternative CO2 standard for tractor-certified engines and all other heavy heavy-duty engines is equal to the baseline 2011 emission rate multiplied by 0.970.

 E Optional Low-CO2 Emission Standards.
 Heavy-duty diesel engines certified to these Optional Low-CO2 Emission Standards must also comply with the applicable methane and nitrous oxide emission standards set forth in subsections (a)(7)(B) and (a)(7)(C),respectively.
 In addition, engines certified to these Optional Low-CO2 Emission Standards and participating in the Innovative Technology Regulation set forth in sections 2208 and 2208.1 are not eligible to participate in the averaging, banking, and trading program, or to generate credits for certification.

-(B) The methane (CH4) emissions from new 2014 and subsequent model heavy-duty diesel engines, heavy-duty natural gas-fueled and liquefied-petroleum-gas-fueled engines derived from diesel-cycle engines, and heavy-duty methanol-fueled diesel engines, except in all cases engines used in medium-duty vehicles, shall not exceed 0.10 g/hp-hr.
+(B) The methane (CH4) emissions from new 2014 through 2026 model heavy-duty diesel engines, heavy-duty natural gas-fueled and liquefied-petroleum-gas-fueled engines derived from diesel-cycle engines, and heavy-duty methanol-fueled diesel engines, except in all cases engines used in medium-duty vehicles, shall not exceed 0.10 g/hp-hr.

-(C) The nitrous oxide (N2O) emissions from new 2014 and subsequent model heavy-duty diesel engines, heavy-duty natural gas-fueled and liquefied-petroleum-gas-fueled engines derived from diesel-cycle engines, and heavy-duty methanol-fueled diesel engines, except in all cases engines used in medium-duty vehicles, shall not exceed 0.10 g/hp-hr.
+(C) The nitrous oxide (N2O) emissions from new 2014 through 2026 model heavy-duty diesel engines, heavy-duty natural gas-fueled and liquefied-petroleum-gas-fueled engines derived from diesel-cycle engines, and heavy-duty methanol-fueled diesel engines, except in all cases engines used in medium-duty vehicles, shall not exceed 0.10 g/hp-hr.

 (8) Zero-Emission Powertrain Certification Standards.
 Model Year (MY) 2021 and subsequent MY all-electric and hydrogen fuel-cell powertrains used in heavy-duty vehicles (over 14,000 pounds gross vehicle weight rating) and incomplete medium-duty vehicles (from 8,501 through 14,000 pounds gross vehicle weight rating) may be certified in accordance with the "California Standards and Test Procedures for New 2021 and Subsequent Model Heavy-Duty Zero-Emission Powertrains," last amended March 19, 2025, which is hereby incorporated by reference herein.
 Powertrains certified using these procedures shall be deemed to have exhaust emissions of zero for any criteria pollutant or greenhouse gas.

-(9) The exhaust emissions from new 2022 and subsequent model optionally certified heavy-duty diesel hybrid powertrains used in heavy-duty vehicles over 14,000 pounds GVWR shall not exceed the emission standards in 13 CCR section 1956.8.
+(9) The exhaust emissions from new 2022 through 2026 model optionally certified heavy-duty diesel hybrid powertrains used in heavy-duty vehicles over 14,000 pounds GVWR shall not exceed the emission standards in 13 CCR section 1956.8.

-The exhaust emission standards from new 2022 and subsequent model optionally certified diesel hybrid powertrains used in incomplete vehicles from 10,001 to 14,000 pounds GVWR shall not exceed the emission standards in 13 CCR section 1956.8.
+The exhaust emission standards from new 2022 through 2026 model optionally certified diesel hybrid powertrains used in incomplete vehicles from 10,001 to 14,000 pounds GVWR shall not exceed the emission standards in 13 CCR section 1956.8.